-If you asked most people what the best date spot in Santa Monica is, many would say Third Street Promenade.
-But Ocean Avenue has a collection of great restaurants and bars too.
+Ocean Avenue in Santa Monica has a collection of great restaurants and bars with some amazing sunset views.
 Although it’s gotten more crowded and touristy lately, it’s still a good bet on off-nights when it’s less insane, especially with Palisades Park right across the street.

 Situated a bit further away from the really crowded part of Ocean Avenue is my current favorite restaurant in the area, Herringbone.
 It’s trendy seafood restaurant with a coastal-inspired interior, away from the touristy crowds a few blocks to the north.
 My favorite dishes there are the oysters (try the sampler), the grilled octopus, and the scallops.
 The ceviche is supposed to be good too.
 This place is pricey but worth it.
 After dinner, you can go next door to bar at the Viceroy Hotel, or to Casa del Mar, or walk on the Strand all the way to the pier, making this a good date destination.